 Using Your American Mobile Data Plan In Europe

-The downside is high costs and not great service.
-And you often get slow speeds and limited data.
-For example, some of these data plans charge you $15/day for 100MB of data at 3G or 2G speeds.
-Calls are still around $1/minute and texts can cost as much as $.25/message.
-So yeah, it’s not great…
+The major downside is extremely high costs and not great service—you often get slow speeds and limited data.
+For example, some of these data plans charge you $15 a day for 100MB of data at 3G or 2G speeds.
+Calls are still around $1/minute and texts can cost as much as $.25 per message.
+So yeah, it’s pretty terrible…

 I’ve listed out the international data plan details of the biggest US carriers:

 NOTE: Many US carriers claim to give you 4G/LTE speeds in Europe with their International Plans but most users experience 3G or even 2G speeds (I can personally attest to this).
 For reference, even 3G speeds will struggle with Google maps or even simple web browsing.